Writing a Philosophy Paper

 · be divided into sections, each of which does one specific job.
 Section breaks serve as useful signals to the reader (and to the author!) that one portion of the paper has ended and another one has begun.
 As an example, consider the following way of organizing a philosophy paper:

-Sec.3: First criticism of / argument against philosopher X; how X might respond; why that response would not work
+Sec.3: How X might respond, and why that response would not workk

 · contain (in its introductory section) a thesis statement, a sentence in which you state exactly the point that you are arguing.
 For example, suppose that you have chosen to criticize James Rachels’ argument against ethical egoism.
 Your opening paragraph might read as follows: